rbiswasfc/DeepFly/README.md

 #### WikiVoysge

-I have built another content-based recommender system using the wiki-travel database.
+To compare the performance of hierarchical travel recommender system with traditional systems, I have built another content-based recommender system using the wiki-travel database.
 The notebooks describing the implementation can be found [here](https://github.com/rbiswasfc/Recommender-System/blob/master/notebooks/wikiVoyageRecSys.ipynb).

+#### To-do: compare bottom-up approach with one-scale approach

 ### Collaborative filtering
 * Get user profile in terms of latent variable

-## Model evaluation and monitoring
+## Model deployment and monitoring
 * To-do: develop a web application and track the model performance
 * To-do: adjust model parameters with user feedback (conduct a survey with web application)

 ## Upcoming features
-tbc
+* User constraints e.g. a particular country
+* Integration of flight and hotel information

 ## Appendix